mfonekpo/CrowdFunding-Project/README.md

 ## Smart Contract

-The smart contract for this project is deployed on the Ethereum blockchain Goerli testnet on the address making use of thirdweb '0x877E3Ba57c79eC457702d9cfa7A1C1D45178efc2'.
+The smart contract for this project is deployed on the Ethereum blockchain Goerli testnet on the address making use of thirdweb '0x877E3Ba57c79eC45770*****'.
 The contract has been audited and is safe to use.

-You can interact with the contract using the methods provided by the StateContextProvider and useStateContext hooks in the project.